thegenemyers/DFA-SPEC/DFA-spec.md

-**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another DAF or SAM file), (d) the interval of the vertex segment that the external string contributes to, and (e) the interval of the fragment that contributes to to segment.
+**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another DFA or SAM file), (d) the interval of the vertex segment that the external string contributes to, and (e) the interval of the fragment that contributes to to segment.
 One concludes with either a trace or CIGAR string detailing the alignment, or a \* if absent.